hanwenzhang123/fullstack-note/04-note/README.md

 - Cache stores the function for reusibility
 - Cache-Control: instruction of request and response cache;
 - Redis: in-memory data structure store (server), used as a NoSQL key–value persistent database, cache, and message broker.

+#### Web Workers
+- Perform heavy tasks on the background of a web page => offload heavy work to a worker
+- JS is a single-threaded language, but web worker allows JS to run in the background threads, which are separate from the main execution thread, without affecting the performance of the page.
+- web content to run scripts in an isolated thread in the browser in parallel, a completely separate thread from the thread that is running the main JS program, to prevent the UI from freezing up
+- Web Workers are a web platform extension `if(window.Worker){}`, `const worker = new Worker('worker.js');`, `worker.terminate();`
+- PostMessage API raises an event from one script that another script can catch and listen to `worker.postMessage("hello, worker")`

+#### Avoid N+1 Query Problem
+- The N+1 issue creates significant performance problems when an additional query is performed to fetch related data.
+- Eager loading is the most common solution to the N+1 query problem by fetching related data along with the main data in a single query.
+In SQL, use JOIN clauses to fetch related data in a single query.
+- Batch Loading involves fetching related data in batches instead of one item at a time.
+- Cache reduces the need for repetitive database queries.
+- Pagination allows limiting the number of entities fetched at once.
+- Database Indexes allow the database engine to find and retrieve data more efficiently.

 #### `React.lazy` and `React.suspense`
 - `.lazy()` - a built-in method that will help us with code splitting, lazyloading components based on scrolling